Partnership aims to improve student achievement in Washington, DC, area schools

 By focusing on improving the experiences of students with disabilities in Washington, D.C., schools, a University of Kansas center dedicated to improving equity and justice in education will partner with the District of Columbia Office of State Superintendent of Education (OSSE) for a $3 million, five-year program to help educators improve outcomes for students with and without disabilities.

-Amy McCart, left, director of the SWIFT Education Center at the KU Life Span Institute, has been working with administrators across the country such as Amy Carter, right, to improve educational outcomes for 15 years.
+Amy McCart, director of the SWIFT Education Center at the KU Life Span Institute, has been working with administrators across the country such as Amy Carter, to improve educational outcomes for 15 years.
 SWIFT Education Center, a part of the KU Life Span Institute, will help OSSE provide new adult learning opportunities for district leaders on systems and practices shown to bring students with disabilities into the academic and social life of the school, while also improving overall student achievement.

 Participating district staff will develop the mindset, knowledge and skills that will help them to directly partner with school leaders to change the way their schools work, said Amy McCart, SWIFT Education Center co-director.